 Check online with your town's assessor department or visit town hall to get the name, address, and telephone number of the owner of the land.
 Check with real estate information providers like Zillow and with area real estate brokers (not the listing broker, if any!) to get a sense of the property's true market value.

-Then you might want to call the owner, introduce yourself as a neighbor, ask about the listing price and whether, as a neighbor, the owner wouldn’t agree to a discount.
-(You can call the real estate broker listed on the sign – the broker will get a commission one way or the other – but a personal approach might yield better results.)
+Then you might want to contact the owner personally to ask about the listing price.
+You might ask and whether, as a neighbor, the owner would agree to grant a discount.
+(You can call the real estate broker listed on the sign, who will get a commission one way or the other per their agreement, but a personal approach can yield better results.)

-Creating a new building lot may entail surveying and engineering costs.
-Get an estimate of those costs from a local surveyor or civil engineer; they should be substantially less than the value of an additional building lot.
+Creating a new building lot can entail surveying and engineering costs.
+Get an estimate from a local surveyor or civil engineer; these costs should be substantially less than the value of an additional building lot.

-Perhaps your own home has enough land, or enough road frontage, so that – if you acquired the abutting land – you could create two additional building lots without reducing the acreage or the road frontage of your own home below the minimum amounts required in your zoning district.
+Or perhaps your own home has enough land, or enough road frontage, that by acquiring the abutting land you could create two additional building lots without reducing the acreage or road frontage of your own home below the minimums required in your zoning district.